thisisparker/cursewords/README.md

 ## Twitch integration

-`cursewords` includes features for live-streaming puzzle solving on Twitch.
+`cursewords` includes features for live-streaming puzzle solving on Twitch with audience interactivity.
 You can connect `cursewords` to the channel's chat room using a bot account or your own account.
 Features include:

 * **Guessing**
   * When someone posts a message to the chat containing a solution to an unsolved clue, the board will highlight the squares.
 This signals to the solver that someone has made a correct guess, and rewards viewers for guessing.